 Our contribution and relationship

-Christiane Bergner is a Fellow in the Berlin office and Deputy Chairwoman of Masifunde in Germany.
+Christiane Bergner is a Consultant in the Berlin office and Deputy Chairwoman of Masifunde in Germany.
 She regularly spends time on-site in South Africa.
 Since June 2016, McKinsey for Children finances a social worker.
 Case work forms an important pillar within the holistic education approach Masifunde is using in order to tackle social challenges.
 Besides one-on-one counselling and family dialogue sessions, more practical advice in the field of learning techniques and stress relieve are offered.
 Every learner in our programmes may make use of this services.